cocoychris/user-management-system-demo/README.md

 # Thank You

 Thank you for taking the time to review my code and documentation.
-I don't often have the opportunity to have my work peer-reviewed, so I'm genuinely interested and eager to hear your feedback.
+I'm genuinely interested and eager to hear your feedback.
 I'm confident that your insights will help me improve my coding skills and facilitate future collaborations.
-I look forward to potentially working with you and your team.
+I look forward to working with you.
 Thanks again.

 Andrash Yang 2024